Flushed Away: Critical response

-Richard Corliss of Time gave the film a negative review, saying "Deficient in the comedy of reticence discouragement that is Aardman's (or maybe just Nick Park's) unique strength.
+Richard Corliss of Time gave the film a negative review, saying, "Deficient in the comedy of reticence and discouragement that is Aardman's (or maybe just Nick Park's) unique strength.
 I don't want to say the Englishmen were corrupted, but I think they allowed their strongest, quirkiest instincts to be tethered."
-Ted Fry of The Seattle Times gave the film three and a half stars out of four, saying "Fans of Wallace and Gromit may be puzzled by a visual disconnect in Flushed Away.
+Ted Fry of The Seattle Times gave the film three and a half stars out of four, saying, "Fans of Wallace and Gromit may be puzzled by a visual disconnect in Flushed Away.
 They will certainly, however, be delighted by the unrelenting whimsy and fast-paced gags of a story that never slows down to think about where it's going next."
-Ty Burr of The Boston Globe gave the film two and a half stars out of five, saying "Kids will probably be in stinky-sewage heaven with the new computer-animated critter comedy Flushed Away, but even they may realize they're up the proverbial creek in a boat with a faulty motor."
-Jack Mathews of the New York Daily News gave the film two and a half stars out of four, saying "Though Flushed Away duplicates the stop-motion, clay animation look of Aardman's earlier Chicken Run and Wallace & Gromit, it was made using computer software and its liberated action sequences are truly dazzling."
-Kyle Smith of the New York Post gave the film three out of four stars, saying "How this thing got made in Hollywood is a mystery, but I laughed at most of it, especially the mean stereotypes about the French and the even meaner stereotype about England's soccer team."
+Ty Burr of The Boston Globe gave the film two and a half stars out of five, saying, "Kids will probably be in stinky-sewage heaven with the new computer-animated critter comedy Flushed Away, but even they may realize they're up the proverbial creek in a boat with a faulty motor."
+Jack Mathews of the New York Daily News gave the film two and a half stars out of four, saying, "Though Flushed Away duplicates the stop-motion, clay animation look of Aardman's earlier Chicken Run and Wallace & Gromit, it was made using computer software, and its liberated action sequences are truly dazzling."

 Box office

-Flushed Away collected $64.6 million in the United States, which was below the average of other CGI films from DreamWorks Animation, and $113.6 million from international markets for a worldwide total of $178.2 million, making it the 24th highest grossing film of 2006, and the sixth Highest-Grossing Animated film of 2006.
-The film opened to number three in its first weekend, with $18,814,323, behind Borat and The Santa Clause 3: The Escape Clause.
-Produced on a budget of $149 million, poor box office reception resulted in a $109-million write-down for DreamWorks Animation, and in turn a termination of the partnership with Aardman Animations.
+Flushed Away collected $64.6 million in the United States, which was below the average of other CGI films from DreamWorks Animation, and $113.6 million from international markets for a worldwide total of $178.2 million, making it the 24th highest-grossing film of 2006, and the sixth highest-grossing animated film of 2006.
+The film opened at number three in its first weekend, with $18,814,323, behind Borat and The Santa Clause 3: The Escape Clause.
+Produced on a budget of $149 million, poor box office reception resulted in a $109 million write-down for DreamWorks Animation, and in turn, a termination of the partnership with Aardman Animations.

 Video game

-Coinciding with the film's release, a video game adaptation was released on the PlayStation 2, Nintendo GameCube, Game Boy Advance, and on the Nintendo DS.
-Although having heavily negative reviews from critics, the game received an Annie Award for best animated video game.
+Coinciding with the film's release, a video game adaptation was released for the PlayStation 2, GameCube, Game Boy Advance, and Nintendo DS.
+Although it received negative reviews from critics, the game received an Annie Award for Best Animated Video Game.